Does everyone hate and need help getting rid of crab grass? No!

 Mowing the crabgrass won’t stop it, or even slow it down.
 It will grow more flat, rather than upright.
 But it keeps producing seeds, week after week, until you kill it or cold weather arrives.

 Seed germination depends on certain soil temperatures, anywhere from 50 to 75 degrees.
-When this happens will vary in different parts of your yard.
+When this point occurs will vary in different parts of your yard.
 It is affected by sun exposure, shading, moisture content, and more.
 I’ll explain later how this can be used to your advantage.

 The one thing to realize from this is that the longer you wait in the season to kill crabgrass, the worse your problem will be next year.
 If you do nothing during the growing season, plan during the winter for an early start to your battle for control.
 But even if this weed has the upper hand now, don't give up!